doctest/doctest/doc/markdown/features.md

 - [**range-based**](commandline.md) execution of tests - see the [**range_based_execution**](../../examples/range_based_execution/) example (the **run.py** script)
 - colored output in the console
 - controlling the order of test execution
+- different ```doctest::Context```s can be created and ran many times within a single execution of the program

 There is a list of planned features which are all important and big - see the [**roadmap**](roadmap.md).